 Which type of reins a rider uses, split reins or one rein, is a matter of personal preference.
 Split reins are commonly seen in the Western riding disciplines, although some Western riders might use one rein.
-Split reins are heavily preferred by most working cowboys and cowgirls.
+Split reins are often preferred by working cowboys and cowgirls.

 Weighted Leather Split Reins

 Weighted leather split reins have extra weight in them, either toward the bit end, the back end, or both.
 The weight, regardless of which (or both) ends it's located, is intended to help that end of the reins hang more quietly.
 Not all split reins are weighted: It's a matter of personal preference.

 In the photo below of a single split rein, the #1 shows the bit end of the rein.
 The #2 is the the opposite end of the rein, the part that hangs down the side of the horse.

-If you look above the #2 where the arrow is pointing, you will see that the rein is cut thicker for several inches to give this end added weight.
+If you look at where the arrow is pointing you will see that the rein is cut thicker for several inches to give this end added weight.
 Whether or not split reins are weighted (at either end) is a matter of personal preference.